felixfan/felixfan.github.io/_posts/2014-05-12-FinCal-example-0.6.md

 Example 23 Geometric mean return
 -------------------------------------------------
+{% include JB/setup %}
 For the last three years, the returns for Acme Corporation common stock have been -5%, 11%, and 9%.
 Compute the compound annual rate of return over the 3-year period.

 ```r
 geometric.mean(r=c(-0.05, 0.11, 0.09))